nathan-mahynski/nathan-mahynski.github.io/_pages/notes.md

   overlay_filter: 0.35 # same as adding an opacity of 0.5 to a black background
 ---

 Collections of notes by topic.
 You can also find topics according to different tags, or in the [sitemap](/sitemap/).
+If you can't find what you are looking for there, try the search bar above.

+---